fbpx

 For small world and block play to be effective, you’ll need a clearly defined area where children can access the resources as independently as possible.
 Create the space away from any high traffic areas in your classroom and provide enough room if possible, for large, elaborate buildings and story settings to take shape.
 A carpet or rug will deaden the noise and make the space more comfortable for the children to kneel.

-Now, what about resources?
+To support Small World Play you will need to consider your block play.
 You’ll need a good selection of wooden blocks which offer lots of possibilities for exploration and discussion.
 The blocks should be of different sizes and should also include a wide range of mathematically regular shapes: cubes, cuboids, cylinders, cones – as well as more unusual ones such as reels or natural wooden pieces.
 In addition to this, you might want to add different shapes and sizes of wooden boards so that the children can link towers together and also create floors within buildings.
-As you’re planning this space, you might also want to consider other materials to spark the children’s curiosity and imagination.
-Mirrored or clear perspex blocks, wooden arches and doorways can be a great imaginative starting point for young children’s ideas.
+As you’re planning this space, you might also want to consider other materials to spark the children’s curiosity, imagination and promote language development.
+Mirrored or clear perspex blockswooden arches and doorways can be a great imaginative starting point for young children’s ideas.
 You might also want to consider reclaimed materials such as cardboard cylinders, buttons and plastic reels; the more open-ended the better!

 As the children’s ideas develop, and as they become particularly interested in themes or concepts, you’ll want to enhance your provision with other materials to challenge their thinking further.
 Collections of big rolls of paper and pens, when modelled by an adult, are a great way of engaging the children in story mapping and writing as part of small world and block play.
 At other times, mirrors or different light sources can prompt further explorations of reflection, light and shadow.